rootshooter/osep-code-dump-2022/README.md

 ## Getting Started

 All of the C# projects were written, compiled, and tested using .NET version 4.7.2 in Visual Studio 2019.
 The other languages (C in particular) have the compiling instructions embedded as comments within the code.
+This project is a work in progress and will be updated on a regular basis.